gameserverapp/Platform/Documentation/docs/dashboard/admin_tools/custom_roles.md

 On the Custom Role detail page you can see all members and their expiration dates.

 ### Drop all members
-Click `Drop all members` to remove all members from the Custom Role.
+Click `Drop all members` to remove the Custom Role for all members.

 ![Admin tools - Custom Role = drop all members](/img/dashboard/admin_tools/custom_roles/custom_role_drop_all_members.jpg)

 ### Delete specific member
-Click the `[X]` button to remove a specific member.
+Click the `[X]` button to remove the Custom Role for a specific member.

 ![Admin tools - Custom Role = drop all members](/img/dashboard/admin_tools/custom_roles/custom_role_drop_specific_member.jpg)